 The Centre for Applied Criminology (CAC) is strongly committed to excellence in research of all aspects of criminology and the criminal justice system.
 It has a well established reputation for promoting ‘public criminology’ - bridging the gap between the academy and the public.

 CAC’s impressive track record for research in a diverse range of subject areas has ensured the Centre’s involvement with countless high profile, innovative projects.
-These include the ground-breaking “Continuing Positive Change in Prison and Community” in alliance with the Good Vibrations project, which looked at the impact of the Arts in the criminal justice system - in this instance, the form of Gamelan music and how it could be used to rehabilitate offenders and equip them with new skills and a sense of community.
+These include the ground-breaking 'Continuing Positive Change in Prison and Community' in alliance with the Good Vibrations project.
+This looked at the impact of the Arts in the criminal justice system - in this instance, the form of Gamelan music and how it could be used to rehabilitate offenders and equip them with new skills and a sense of community.
 CAC also has well established links with HMP Grendon - the only prison in Europe to operate as a therapeutic community.

 Professor David Wilson (Director of CAC) works alongside two visiting Professors – Donal MacIntyre and Michael Brookes – both of whom have distinguished professional backgrounds in investigative journalism and prisons respectively.
 For more information about research in this area, please email: CACfirstname.lastname@example.org